-Please review the following safety precautions carefully before putting the instrument into operation so as to avoid any personal injuries or damages to the instrument and any product connected to it.
+Please review the following safety precautions carefully before putting the instrument into operation so as to avoid any personal injury or damage to the instrument and any product connected to it.
 To prevent potential hazards, please use the instrument only specified by this manual.

-Use Proper Power Cord
+Use Proper Power Cord.